2006 Montenegrin independence referendum: Pro-union

 The Unionists' campaign slogans were Montenegro is Not for Sale! and For Love - Love Connects, Heart says no!.

 The Unionist Camp or "Bloc for Love", Together for Change political alliance's campaign relied mostly on the assertion and support of the European Union, and pointing out essential present and historical links with Serbia.
 They criticized that the ruling coalition was trying to turn Montenegro into a private state and a crime haven.
 Its campaign concentrated on pointing out "love" for union with Serbia.
 73% of Montenegrin citizens had close cousins in Serbia and 78% of Montenegrin citizens had close friends in Serbia.
-According to TNS Medium GALLUP's research, 56.9% of the Montenegrin population believed if union with Serbia was broken, the health care system would fall apart.
-56.8% believed they would not be able to go to schools in Serbia anymore and 65.3% thought it would not be able to find a job in Serbia as it intends to.
+According to TNS Medium GALLUP's research, 56.9% of the Montenegrin population believed that if union with Serbia was broken, the health care system would fall apart.
+56.8% believed they would not be able to go to schools in Serbia anymore and 65.3% thought they would not be able to find a job in Serbia as they intend to.

-They used European Union flags, Slavic tricolors (which were also the official flag of the State Union of Serbia and Montenegro) and Serb Orthodox tricolors.
+They used European Union flags, Slavic tricolors (which were also the official flag of the State Union of Serbia and Montenegro), and Serb Orthodox tricolors.

 The key camp's leader was opposition leader Predrag Bulatović.